The Cure: 1983–1988: Commercial success

 In 1984, the Cure released The Top, a generally psychedelic album on which Smith played most of the instruments except drums (played by Andy Anderson) and saxophone (played by early Malice member Porl Thompson, who then officially joined the Cure).
 The album was a Top 10 hit in the UK, and was their first studio album to crack the Billboard 200 in the US, reaching number 180.
 Melody Maker praised the album as "psychedelia that can't be dated", while pondering, "I've yet to meet anyone who can tell me why the Cure are having hits now of all times."
-The Cure then embarked on their worldwide Top Tour with Thompson and Anderson, along with Phil Thornalley who had produced The Top and assumed bass duties for live performances.
+The Cure then embarked on their worldwide Top Tour with Thompson and Anderson, along with Phil Thornalley who had produced Pornography and now became the band's bass player for live performances.
 Released in late 1984, the Cure's first live album, Concert, consisted of performances from this tour.
 Near the tour's end, Anderson was fired for destructive behaviour, and was temporarily replaced for a few shows by Vince Ely of the Psychedelic Furs.
 The drummer position was then officially filled by Boris Williams, who had previously been the touring drummer for Thompson Twins.
 Ely and Williams had both been recommended by Phil Thornalley, from his previous experiences as a producer and engineer.
 Soon thereafter, Thornalley also left because of the stress of touring.
 Former Cure bassist Simon Gallup, who had formed the band Fools Dance in the interim, rejoined the Cure after roadie Gary Biddles brokered a reconciliation between Gallup and Smith.
 Smith was ecstatic about Gallup's return and declared to Melody Maker, "It's a group again."